dnellur4/flood_detection_model/README.md

   - We trained our model using BERT + SVM machinelearning model.
   - Depending on the inputs our trained machine learning model predicts the outcome whether the flood exists or not.
 ## Future scope
-  - This application can be used as an extension to a social media app.
+  - Moreover, due to advancement of social media, users now can write in these social media using their native language.
+So, an can extension to a social media app will be of good use.
-  - Predicting the flood using  current text analysis can be extended to images in the social media posts.
+  - Our current model predicts the flood using  current text analysis, including the images along with the text could improve the accuracy of the model
-  - As the trained data is limited in our application.
-It can be improved by building the model with more data.
+  - We have a limited training data for the model in our application.
+It can be improved by training the model with more data.
 ## Video

 ## Group Members ##